jasmin1002/django_project/django_models/README.md

 I created some functions within a views.py to handle some url request endpoint\
 Just for testing purpose for the new created model (i.e Post).
 I used Templates\
 To accomplish this purpose.
+**NB:** It's advisable to follow django's documentation for proper configurations.